kubedb/docs/docs/guides/mssqlserver/scaling/vertical-scaling/overview.md

 # Vertical Scaling MSSQLServer

-This guide will give you an overview of how KubeDB Ops Manager updates the resources(for example Memory, CPU etc.) of the `MSSQLServer` database server.
+This guide will give you an overview of how KubeDB Ops Manager updates the resources(for example Memory, CPU etc.) of the `MSSQLServer`.

 ## Before You Begin